Title: Portraits of signers of the Declaration of Independence

-Ann’s second child, James, was born on November 28, 1753.
+Their second child, James, was born on November 28, 1753.
 In 1775, James raised the first company of troops in Lancaster County under Colonel Thompson’s Regiment, and was later made captain.
 In the Eighth Pennsylvania Regiment he was elevated to the rank of Lieutenant-Colonel and fought at Long Island, Trenton, Germantown, Brandywine, and in various other battles.
 The Ross family Bible, which was in the possession of George Ross Eshleman in 1907, stated James died without issue in Louisiana on August 20, 1809.
 His burial site is unknown, but thought possibly to be in Natchez, Adams County, Mississippi or that his body may have been returned to Lancaster.

 The third child of Ann and George Ross was a daughter, Mary, born on December 3, 1765, perhaps the namesake of Ann’s mother.
 Mary first married her cousin, William Byrd who died in 1812.
 Her second marriage was to Joshua Scott who was a well-known civil engineer who apparently died in 1839.
 It appears that Mary Ross Byrd Scott married a third time because the Ross Family Bible noted she married James Wilson.
-Mary died at the age of ninety-two on December 20, 1858 and is buried in the Saint James Episcopal churchyard among her other relatives in Lancaster.
+Mary died at the age of 92 on December 20, 1858, and is buried in the Saint James Episcopal churchyard among her other relatives in Lancaster.

-Sadly, the renowned beauty would only live another thirteen years after her portrait was made.
 Ann Lawler Ross passed away on May 28, 1773, more than three years prior to her husband’s signing of the Declaration of Independence.
 Because George Ross reportedly did not support independence until 1774, Ann may have never known about his change of heart.
 Her obituary appeared in The Pennsylvania Packet in Philadelphia on June 14, 1773, seen below.
 Ann is buried in Saint James Episcopal Church Cemetery, Lancaster, Pennsylvania in a grave that is no longer marked.
 Two of her children, George Jr. and Mary also rest in the same churchyard.

 - Read, Harmon Pumpelly, and Francis Nev Reed fa Reid.
 Rossiana: Papers and Documents Relating to the History and Genealogy of the Ancient and Noble House of Ross, of Ross-shire, Scotland, and Its Descent From the Ancient Earls of Ross, Together With the Descent of the Ancient and Historic Family of Read, From Rede of Troughend, Reade of Barton Court, Berks, and Read of Delaware.
 Also Some Account of the Related Families.
 “Descendants of George Ross, The ‘Signer’.”
 Albany, N.Y.: [Press of the Argus co.], 1908, 169-171.